Advertisement

 How much does it cost?

-Prices in the UK start at £28,275 excluding VAT (as advertised by Ford because it’s aware most buyers will be commercial customers) for the single cab, and £29,800 excluding VAT for the double cab.
+Prices in the UK start at £29,275 excluding VAT (as advertised by Ford because most buyers will be commercial customers) for the single cab, and £30,800 excluding VAT for the double cab.
 That’s for the 2.0-litre four-pot in its weakest 168bhp tune, your sole available option for the single cab, remember.

 What's the verdict?

-We’re told that Ford conducted more than 5,000 customer interviews and carried out dozens of workshops when developing the new Ranger, and on this evidence there’s going to be little for any future buyers to complain about.
+We’re told that Ford held more than 5,000 customer interviews and carried out dozens of workshops when developing the new Ranger, and on this evidence the hard work has paid off.

-It drives competently, the cabin is far posher than the previous generation, and there’s more room for passengers and payloads alike.
-Sure, pickups are generally seen as a workman’s tool rather than a family wagon, but spend some time in the new Ranger and it doesn’t take long to convince you it could easily do both.
+It drives competently, the cabin is far posher than before (and smarter than the Hilux or D-Max), and there’s more room for passengers and payloads alike.
+Sure, pickups are generally seen as a work tool rather than a family wagon, but spend some time in the new Ranger – particularly the plug-in hybrid – and it doesn’t take long to convince you it could easily do both.

 The Rivals